MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 >[!NOTE]
 > * If you choose Microsoft Entra ID as the type of identity source, the connector maps the Email IDs of users obtained from ServiceNow directly to UPN property from Microsoft Entra ID.
-> * If you chose "Non-AAD" for the identity type see [Map your non-Azure AD Identities](map-non-aad.md) for instructions on mapping the identities.
+> * If you choose "Non-AAD" for the identity type see [Map your non-Azure AD Identities](map-non-aad.md) for instructions on mapping the identities.
 You can use this option to provide the mapping regular expression from Email ID to UPN.

 ## Advanced Settings (Optional)

 ### 1. Select properties

 In this step, you can add or remove available properties from your ServiceNow data source.
-Microsoft 365 has already selected few properties by default.
+Microsoft 365 selects few properties by default.

 ![Select properties.](media/servicenow-knowledge-connector-SelectProperties.png)